rothej/rothej-portfolio/_posts/2025-10-18-xilinx-soc-fpga-development-and-debug-workflow-guide.md

 - If all debug probes look good, go to **File > Export > Export Hardware**.
 Export a **Fixed Platform**, and **Include Bitstream**.
 - Now, go to **Tools > Launch Vitis IDE**.
 Leave Vivado and its Synthesis/Debug view open.

-*Note: Failing to properly close hw_server on the remote machine can cause issues with trying to start a new instance of hw_server.
+Note: Failing to properly close hw_server on the remote machine can cause issues with trying to start a new instance of hw_server.
 If you get the error `Cannot create listening port: Socket bind error.
 Address already in use`, do the following to kill the process on the remote machine (assuming Linux), replacing 9085 here with the PID value returned with `pidof`:

 ```
 pidof hw_server
 ```

 ```
-kill -9 9085
+kill -9 9085 # Replace 9085 with the correct PID value.
 ```

 ---